openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-lvm/lvm-configuration.md

 node/k8s-node-1 labeled
 ```

-Add "openebs.io/lvmvg" to the LVM-LocalPV CSI driver daemon sets env(ALLOWED_TOPOLOGIES).
+Add "openebs.io/lvmvg" to the Local PV LVM CSI driver daemon sets env(ALLOWED_TOPOLOGIES).
 Now, we can create the StorageClass like this:

 ```yaml
 apiVersion: storage.k8s.io/v1